Educational Videos: Animation or Live action?

 THAT BUDGET PROBLEM…

 The cost may vary depending on the quality of both animation and live-action.
 Many think that producing animation is time and cost consuming, however, it’s not that expensive.
+Animation is, in fact, affordable since it’s easily edited.
+Editing live-action video is trickier since you have to hire the location, the actors, and the equipment again.
+That’s just the editing, depending on the video quality, producing live-action could be much cost consuming.

-live-action video could be cheap also.
+However, live-action video could be cheap also.

-Animation could be affordable too!
+Wait… Animation could be affordable too!

 NOW, WHAT TO CHOOSE?

 It depends on what you need.
 When it comes to time and cost, no method is better than the other.
 There are many factors affecting your decision.
-Before jumping to any conclusions, let’s ask
+Before jumping to any conclusions, let’s ask yourself:

 - What type of subject are you teaching?